solid/authentication-panel/oidc-authentication.md

 # Core Concepts

-## Ephemeral Identity Providers

 _This section is non-normative_

-In a decentralized ecosystem, such as Solid, the IdP may be:
+In a decentralized ecosystem, such as Solid, an IdP may be a preexisting IdP or vendor, or at the other end of the spectrum, a user-controlled IdP.

-- The user
-- Any client application, or,
-- Preexisting IdPs and vendors

 Therefore, this specification makes extensive use of OAuth and OIDC best practices and assumes the [Authorization](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) Code Flow with